haribojun/haribojun.github.io/index.md

 ---

-*My Dream is to **make as many people happy as possible**.
-I worked tirelessly to find a way to achieve that dream.
-When I was in middle school, I majored in violin in Austria, and when I was in high school, I lived in Australia and tried to find a job to achieve my dream without giving up even when I came back to Korea.
-Then I read a book called "Banker to the Poor".
-This book was about Muhammad Yunus, the founder of the Grameen Bank.
-Usually, banks want to lend to people with good credit, but he breaks this framework and gives loans to the poor, but the banks have found a way to avoid losing money, and they've actually come out as microfinance banks today.
-I thought it was one of innovations, and I was convinced that innovation could make many people happy.
-Now I want to achieve this innovation through data-related research.*
+My dream is to bring happiness to as many people as possible.
+I have pursued this goal throughout my life, from majoring in violin in Austria during middle school to seeking opportunities in Australia during high school.
+Upon returning to Korea, I continued my efforts.
+A turning point came when I read “Banker to the Poor,” a book about Muhammad Yunus, the founder of the Grameen Bank.
+Yunus pioneered microfinance, providing loans to the poor and proving that financial services could empower the impoverished without incurring losses.
+This inspired me to believe that innovation could enhance happiness on a large scale.
+Today, I aim to achieve this through data-related research, convinced that data-driven insights can drive transformative innovations to improve lives globally.

 ---
 ## Education